• Skip to primary navigation

 Hi-Fi Espresso

-I first visited Hi-Fi Espresso‘s Hermosa Beach location, but they recently opened a second spot in Redondo Beach at 1815 S Catalina Avenue with the addition of breakfast items!
+I first visited Hi-Fi Espresso‘s Hermosa Beach location, but they opened a second spot in Redondo Beach at 1815 S Catalina Avenue with the addition of breakfast items!

 Their French Toast Latte continues to be my favorite, but I also enjoyed the Espresso Fizz (double shot espresso with tonic water and orange wedge), toast, and sandwiches.